 • in the chronic course of the disease, significant structural changes are observed in the lungs and bronchioles.
 In this situation, the thinnest branches of the bronchial tree gradually narrow, which can lead to their complete closure.
 This is a life-threatening condition;

 • the acute form manifests itself against the background of a bacterial, viral or fungal infection.
-Differs in rapid development.
-Symptoms are observed immediately after infection and progressively increase.
+Characterized by rapid development.
+Symptoms are observed immediately after infection and increase progressively.
 The disease can last for several months and become chronic.

 Symptoms

-Acute bronchiolitis in infants is manifested by the following symptoms:
+Acute bronchiolitis in an infant is manifested by the following symptoms:

 • pale skin with a bluish tint;